aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 fileReader.readAsText(file);
 ```

 With reading listener, you may consider whether we're going to upload a file with a button?
 Oh, that may be just a normal and unattractive way for interactions.
 Besides this, we can improve this way with dragging and dropping.
-It means that you can drag any pictures you want and drop it into the box for reading contents.
+It means that you can drag any graphics you want and drop it into the box for reading contents.
 Since Canvas is the first technical choice of my project, I would like to implement this way with setting up an event listener and registered for the `drop` event of a canvas.

 ```js
 /** Drop Event Handler */